-Sony today pulled the curtain up at the Electronic Entertainment Expo to reveal their development plans and launch schedule for their latest video game console, the Playstation 3.
+Sony today pulled the curtain up at the Electronic Entertainment Expo to reveal its development plans and launch schedule for the company’s latest video game console, the Playstation 3.

 The Playstation 3 will, according to Sony, offer a computer power of approximately two teraflops.
 This will, in conjunction with the aforementioned technologies, be enough to provide highly refined movements of characters and objects as well as providing real time rendering of landscapes and virtual worlds.

-Sony said in their release that Cell based development tools were already being delivered to gaming companies and that development of game titles, as well as tools and middleware, was under way.
+Sony said that Cell-based development tools were already being delivered to gaming companies; development of game titles, as well as tools and middleware, was under way as well.

 Notable mentions of features from the specs in the press release include support for Dolby 5.1 and DTS, a slot for a 2.5â€ hard drive attachment, six USB 2.0 slots, slots for Memory Stick, Compact Flash and SD memory cards and built in support for Ethernet, wireless 802.11 b/g and Bluetooth.
 The wireless Bluetooth option will provide support for up to seven controllers, while the Wi-Fi could enable connection with Sony’s recently released PSP.